YCChenVictor/blog-frontend/_posts/CS/backend_language_framework/rails/Notes/2021-06-09-Active-Record.md

 3. `update`: in `activerecord/lib/active_record/persistence.rb` (skip)
 4. `destroy`: in `activerecord/lib/active_record/persistence.rb` (skip)

 Then we can put `binding.pry` in the method (make sure you have installed pry) and start to explore it.
 Try to find the raw SQL code.
-After you have done, input `bundle pristine kaminari` to recover the gem.
+After you have done, input `bundle pristine activerecord` to recover the gem.

+Or you can use [AppMap](https://appland.com/products/appmap)

 #### create